Have you ever heard of a job offer rescinded after a salary negotiation? If yes, you likely wonder if you should negotiate your job offer.

 Good luck with that.
 I don’t have any happy ending stories, hence this post and the cautionary tales.

-Regarding the letters I received, one hiring manager has disappeared and the other position has been filled.
+Regarding the letters I received, one hiring manager disappeared, and the other position was filled with someone else.

-If any of you have ideas, please, let’s have a brainstorming session (there are no dumb ideas, just “foundations for additional creativity”) in the Comments below!
+If you have ideas, please, let’s have a brainstorming session in the comments below!